- Video: Chikungunya in Children – Symptoms & Treatment

-Cases of Chikungunya-based mosquito bites can be eliminated by removing stagnant water in containers, maintaining proper hygiene, and cleaning the surrounding environment by getting rid of places or obstacles that provide a breeding ground for mosquitoes.
-It is believed that once a person is affected with this virus, their bodies become immune to it.
+Cases of Chikungunya-based mosquito bites can be eliminated by removing stagnant water in containers, maintaining proper hygiene, and cleaning the surrounding environment by getting rid of places that provide a breeding ground for mosquitoes.
+It is believed that once a person is affected by this virus, their bodies become immune to it.

 How are Children More Susceptible to Chikungunya?

-Mosquito activity peaks during the daytime hours, when children are usually out and about.
-Whether it is when they are at schools or playing, they are vulnerable to mosquito bites.
+Mosquito activity peaks during the daytime hours, and this is when children are usually out and about.
+Whether it is when they are at schools or playing outside, they are vulnerable to mosquito bites.